 Prime Minister hails 1,800 jobs in Britain at UK Investment Summit

-- Office of the Secretary of State for Wales, UK Trade & Investment, Deputy Prime Minister's Office, The Rt Hon David Cameron MP, The Rt Hon Stephen Crabb MP, and Lord Livingston
+- Office of the Secretary of State for Wales, UK Trade & Investment, Deputy Prime Minister's Office, The Rt Hon David Cameron, The Rt Hon Stephen Crabb, and Lord Livingston

 - Part of:

 - Exports and inward investment, Research and development, Further education and training, and NATO Summit Wales 2014

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Prime Minister David Cameron announces more than £240 million of new investment across the UK and 1,800 new and safeguarded jobs.

 Prime Minister David Cameron has today (21 November 2014) announced more than £240 million of new investment across the UK and 1,800 new and safeguarded jobs at the UK UK Investment Summit 2014 in Newport, Wales.

 UK and Welsh governments have also joined forces with leading aircraft manufacturer Airbus to announce a joint investment of more than £100 million into research, development and training which will ensure the UK continues to lead the world in aerospace.

 Around £64 million of the £100 million plus investment will support research and development through the Aerospace Technology Institute on a range of projects aimed at streamlining manufacturing processes and developing new technologies.

 A total of £48 million is being invested in a project at the Broughton plant in North Wales which will develop new systems and technologies for building aircraft wings.